ORESoftware/roodles/README.md

 //roodles.conf.js

 module.exports = Object.freeze({
-   exec: '<path-to-exec-file>',  // any file with a hashbang
+   exec: '<path-to-exec-file>',  // any binary file or a file with a hashbang
    include: ['c'],   // list of regexes or strings
    exclude: [/a/,'b'],
    verbosity: 2,  // an integer {1,2,3}